dss-web/nettsteder-vvv/README.md

 [Install VVV](https://varyingvagrantvagrants.org/docs/en-US/installation/)

-To be able to clone private repos, [add a new SSH key](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to your GitHub account.
+To be able to clone the private repositories:
+- [Add a new SSH key](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to your GitHub account.
+- Set up SSH forwarding by [adding your SSH key to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent)

 In the local VVV folder
 - create the following vvv-custom.yml file: